Markus Schulz: Performances

 When not in the studio working on new mixes, Schulz maintains an extensive international touring schedule.
 He originally held a seven-year residency at The Works in Scottsdale, Arizona, where he developed his style.
 Since then, he has continued to perform at clubs all over the world including stereo nightclub Avalon, Club Space, Green Valley, Ministry of Sound, Ruby Skye and Zouk.

 He has performed DJ sets at some of the largest festivals and events: Electric Daisy Carnival; Electric Zoo; Monster Massive; Together As One; Ultra Music Festival; Amsterdam Dance Event; Nature One; Dance Valley; Love Parade; Global Gathering; Creamfields; ETD Pop; Transmission; Trance Energy 2010; Bang Music Festival; Future Music Festival; Bal en Blanc; on Episodes 250, 300, 350, 400, 450, 500, 550, 600 and 650 (as New World Punx) of A State of Trance; and at Summafieldayze on the Gold Coast, Australia.
 In 2013, Schulz launched a North American tour with the M Machine called Scream Tour.
 A second North American tour started in April 2014 following the release of Scream 2.

 On 28 October 2010, DJ Magazine announced the results of their annual Top 100 DJ Poll, placing Schulz at number 8 in the world.
 In September 2012, Schulz was crowned America's Number 1 DJ by DJ Times.
 In DJ Magazine's 2013 poll, he was number 21 in the ranking.

 Schulz is known amongst his fans as the "Unicorn Slayer".
 Many EDM artists nowadays tend to fall back on light, upbeat melodies, nicknamed "unicorn melodies", but Schulz prefers to use square waves and pitch bends.
 After somebody tweeted, "Markus Schulz: the unicorn slayer of trance," Schulz retweeted it and the nickname caught on.

 Personal life

-After a relationship of more than six years, Schulz married Romanian singer Adina Butar on 1 June 2019, in Ibiza.
+Markus Schulz married Romanian singer Adina Butar on 1 June 2019, in Ibiza.
+The couple welcomed their son, Liam, in 2022.

+He was previously married to Heather, whom he married in 1993; they had a son, Alex, in 1995 and later divorced in 2015.